 Note: Reports are only as accurate as the data feeding into them, so make sure your sales, orders, and inventory are recorded properly and that you don’t have any duplicate items which would make your data inaccurate and misleading.

 Ready to get started?
-Check back for our next article in this series detailing which reports you can pull and how to leverage them for better forecasting. [after the second article is published, rewrite and link to that article]
+Check out our next article in this series detailing which reports you can pull and how to leverage them for better forecasting.

 This information is provided for informational purposes only and should not be construed as legal, financial, or tax advice.
 Readers should contact their attorneys, financial advisors, or tax professionals to obtain advice with respect to any particular matter.